Lukasthefotto/PhysicsForYou/README.md

 # PhysicsForYou

 PhysicsForYou is a Java library designed to offer a wide range of physics formulas through simple method calls.
 It facilitates the implementation of physics calculations in academic, educational, and software development projects.
-Whether you're building a physics simulation, solving academic problems, or just exploring the wonders of physical laws, PhysicsForYou provides an easy-to-use API to access a variety of physics formulas.
+Whether you're building a physics simulation, solving academic problems, or just exploring the wonders of physical laws, PhysicsForYou provides an easy-to-use Library to access a variety of physics formulas.

 ## Features